Yanacocha: History

 Native Quechua people were aware of gold in the area and called the local river Corimayo, or "gold river."
 During Ramandi's 1859 expedition to Yanacocha, he noted mines "by the name of Carachugo, and they are in a porous quartz rock, their tunnels are very long..."
 In 1962 the Guggenheim Bros.
 ASARCO filed three claims following their discovery of the Michiquillay porphyry copper deposit in 1957.
 In 1968 Nippon Mining drilled 13 exploration wells.
 From 1970 to 1971, the British Geological Survey included the Yanacocha District in their reconnaissance survey, which showed the district contained a significant silver anomaly.
 This led CEDIMIN, a joint venture of BRGM and Compania de Minera Buenaventura, to acquire the mineral concessions in the district.
 Trenching in 1982 confirmed significant silver.
-Newmont Mining Corporation became the operator of the joint venture in 1985 after a site visit in 1983 and 25 drill holes were made in 1984.
+Newmont became the operator of the joint venture in 1985 after a site visit in 1983 and 25 drill holes were made in 1984.

 In 1993, the IFC lent $23 million to build Yanacocha, which was then co-owned by US based Newmont, the Peruvian mining company Buenaventura and French government owned company Bureau de Recherches Géologiques et Minières (BRGM).
 The partnership collapsed in 1994 after BRGM tried to sell part of its shares to an Australian company which was a rival of Newmont.
 Newmont and Buenaventura would both go to court to challenge the trade.

 Larry Kurlander, then a senior executive at Newmont, claimed the French President Jacques Chirac had sent a letter to then Peruvian President Alberto Fujimori asking him to intervene in the court case in favor of BRGM, the French owned company.
 Newmont sent Kurlander to Peru in order to try to get a favorable outcome for Newmont.
 The legal battle eventually made it to the Peruvian Supreme Court.

 During this period Kurlander acknowledged having met with Vladimiro Montesinos, the Peruvian intelligence chief who has since been found guilty of embezzlement, illegally assuming his post as intelligence chief, abuse of power, influence peddling and bribing TV stations.
 However, Kurlander claimed that he did nothing illegal and that the French government took similar steps to contact Montesinos.
 The French ambassador to Peru Antoine Blanca denied this, saying that Montesinos was on the CIA payroll and thus would side with the U.S-based company.